 Before conducting an exam and doing a chiropractic adjustment, a chiropractor will need information on your medical history.
 This includes any injuries or illnesses you’ve had recently, as well as any chronic conditions you have or any serious illnesses you’ve had in the past.
 The chiropractor will also ask about your family medical history to better understand what complications you’re at risk for.

 You will also be asked about the pain you’re experiencing, such as how severe it is, what parts of your body it affects, and whether there are any movements or activities that make it worse.
-Knowing your medical history and information about your pain helps the chiropractor determine what might be causing your chronic pain and what type of treatment plan would provide you with safe and effective relief.
+Knowing your medical history and information about your pain helps the chiropractor determine what might be causing your chronic pain and what type of treatment plan would provide you with safe and effective pain relief.

 After gathering the initial medical information from you, the chiropractor will do a physical evaluation.
 This typically includes evaluating the strength of your muscles, checking your reflexes, and assessing your range of motion.
-The chiropractor will examine any area of your body where pain is occurring, but special attention is given to your spine and neck.
+The chiropractor will examine any area of your body where pain is felt, but special attention is given to your spine and neck.
 Any pain that you’re having is generally associated with the nerves coming from your spine and neck.
 Chiropractic adjustments correct spinal misalignments that affect these nerves, resulting in pain relief.

 If needed, the chiropractor might have X-rays of your spine taken.
 These detailed images provide important information on the extent of your injury or damage to your spine, which helps the chiropractor come up with a treatment plan for you.
 X-ray images can also show if there are any other problems with your spine that need to be addressed during chiropractic care.
 After the physical evaluation and X-rays, the chiropractor will determine if chiropractic adjustments are a suitable treatment for your condition.
 If so, you’ll most likely have your first adjustment done at this visit.